 We have more information about this in our booklet Healthy eating and cancer.
+And you can watch our healthy eating video at macmillan.org.uk/dietandlifestyle

 Your healthcare team might refer you to a dietitian for advice.
 This may happen if you: